Who am I

 Red Hat

 In October 2022, I joined Red Hat as the fourth Fedora Community Architect (FCA).
-The FCA is a full-time, Red Hat-employed job to lead initiatives to grow the Fedora user and developer communities, and to make Red Hat and Fedora interactions even more transparent and positive.
+The Fedora Community Architect (FCA) is employed full-time by Red Hat to lead initiatives that grow the Fedora user and developer communities.
+They also help make Red Hat and Fedora interactions more transparent and open.

 Fedora Project